3

-The opening is a veritable slap in the face.
+The opening is a real olfactory slap.

 Not as an accent, but as a full service.